Butch Huskey: 1997–1998

 1997 proved to be another tumultuous season for the young right-hander.
 With incumbent third baseman Jeff Kent traded away, Huskey was awarded the opening day third baseman's job.
 However, Huskey again struggled defensively, and was benched in favor of Edgardo Alfonzo, who went on to have a breakout season.
-Huskey once again found himself in right field, this time to platoon with the struggling Carl Everett.
+Huskey once again found himself in right field, sharing time with the struggling Everett and Ochoa.
 This season proved to be his most successful, as he posted a batting average of .287, with 24 home runs, 81 runs batted in, and eight stolen bases.
 Huskey was only 25 years old, and some scouts compared him to Mark McGwire.
 One highlight of Huskey's 1997 season came on September 15, when he hit a home run off Philadelphia Phillies pitcher Matt Beech that landed in section 638 of Veterans Stadium.
 He became only the third player to hit a ball into the stadium's 600 level, following Willie Stargell and Rubén Rivera.
 Jim Thome would be the only other player to reach the 600 level with a batted ball before the stadium closed following the 2003 season.

-All hopes seemed lost following the 1998 season, as Huskey regressed offensively, posting a batting average of .252, with 13 home runs, 59 runs batted in, and seven stolen bases.
-Following the season General Manager Steve Phillips announced that he would explore more options in right field.
-On November 11, 1998, the Mets re-acquired Bobby Bonilla, from the Los Angeles Dodgers, this time to play right field, in exchange for pitcher Mel Rojas.
-On December 14, 1998, the Mets traded Huskey to the Seattle Mariners in exchange for pitcher Lesli Brea.
+Huskey regressed offensively in 1998, posting a batting average of .252, with 13 home runs, 59 runs batted in, and seven stolen bases.
+Following the season, general manager Steve Phillips made several trades to re-make the Mets.
+On November 11, the Mets re-acquired Bobby Bonilla, from the Los Angeles Dodgers, this time to play right field, in exchange for pitcher Mel Rojas.
+On December 14, the Mets traded Huskey to the Seattle Mariners in exchange for pitcher Lesli Brea.